 You’re in the 20% of people who suffer from “dentist” anxiety.
 These are people who will go to the dentist only when they have to.
 How do we know?
 You’re reading this!

-On a more serious note: fear of the dentist is keeping millions of people nationwide from seeking preventive dental care.
+On a more serious note: fear of the dentist keeps millions of people nationwide from seeking preventive dental care.
 The consequences of this issue may go beyond toothache and cavities.
-Gum disease is a serious problem that has been linked to a number of illnesses.
+Gum disease is a serious problem that has been linked to several illnesses.
 These can be quite grave and include stroke, heart disease, and diabetes.

 The good news is that lots of dentists have been trained to treat anxious patients.
 This article will discuss the reasons for this irrational fear and a novel method to alleviate it.